Nightshade14/Nightshade14/README.md

 ## 🚀 About Me

 Machine Learning Engineer with industry experience in building production-grade and planet scale AI systems.
-Currently pursuing MS in Computer Science at New York University (NYU), specializing in AI/ML.
+Currently pursuing MS in Computer Science at New York University (NYU), specializing in AI / ML.
 Passionate about developing scalable ML solutions and contributing to open-source projects.

 ## 🔭 Currently Working On